gipi/blog/_posts/2021-01-31-yocto-samsung-galaxy-s.md

 ### PBL&SBL

-It's possible to activate in this configuration ``SBoot`` pressing enter during boot;
+Now is possible to access the primary and secondary bootloaders' console;
+pressing enter during the early boot activates a terminal for interacting with ``SBoot``;
 take in mind that the new line is ``CR`` otherwise it doesn't work!

 ```